-According to the United States Bureau of Labor statistics, about 36,000 people worked as an Occupational Therapy Assistant as of 2010.
-It is estimated that this number will grow by as much as 41 percent in 2020.
+According to the United States Bureau of Labor statistics, about 46,800 people worked as an Occupational Therapy Assistant as of 2016.
+It is estimated that this number will grow by as much as 28% through 2026.
 The United States will have 14,800 new Occupational Therapy Assistant jobs within the next few years.
-In 2010, the average salary of this position was $51,010.
-Learn more about becoming an Occupational Therapy Assistant by contacting the OT licensing board in your state.
-In general, most states require the same qualifications.
+In 2017, the average salary of this position was $56,690.

 How to Become an Occupational Therapy Assistant in 6 steps

 1.)
 Obtain an associates degree from an accredited OTA program

 If you want to become an Occupational Therapy Assistant in the United States, you need to get a degree by either Accreditation Council for Occupational Therapy Education (also known as ACOTE) or the American Occupational Therapy Association (also known as AOTA).
 You will need a minimum of an Associate’s Degree upon graduating from one of the above programs.

 See our database of ACOTE Accredited OTA Schools to start researching the best OTA program for your educational needs.
 We also maintain a complete list of OTA programs offering online courses.

 In most states, one needs to finish a program in which they work under a Licensed Occupational Therapist.
 Each state has a different time requirement for such a program, though the usual amount is two months before getting OTA licensed.
 Typically, these clinical experiences are through the college in which you studied occupational therapy educations.

 3.)
 Take and pass the National Certification NBCOT COTA Exam